Sampling biased spanning forests through marked vertices: The fixed- regime

 We say that a $L$-tree is binary iff $L^*=L$, every internal vertex has exactly two children and the root only one.
 An easy induction shows that the set $\mathcal B_l$ of binary $L$-tree classes has cardinality $c_l=\prod_{i=1}^{l-1} (2i-1)= \frac{(2l-3)!}{2^{l-2}(l-2)!}$ and that these trees have $l-1$ internal vertices.
 Indeed, adding one leaf is done by choosing a vertex, adding a node just below it and connecting it to the new leaf.
-Consider now binary tree extensions: using the $L$-order on leaves and nodes, $u_L$ becomes a $(2l-1)$-tuple of nonnegative integers $(u_L(i), 1\leq i \leq 2l-1)$.\\ \paragraph{Contour (Dyck-path) encoding.}
+Consider now binary tree extensions: using the contour order on leaves and nodes, $u_L$ becomes a $(2l-1)$-tuple of non-negative integers $(u_L(i), 1\leq i \leq 2l-1)$, which are positive except possibly for those corresponding to leaves. $\sum_i u_L(i) $ is the number of inner vertices of $\Upsilon _L$. \\